Skip to main content

 Insights in Data Cloud

 Your data is brought into Salesforce Data Cloud from multiple sources.
 Insights give you a way to create new metrics, and organize, group, and manipulate data in your account.
-These insights are based on Structured Query Language (SQL).
-There are two types of SQL-based insights that can be built: calculated and streaming.
+There are two types of insights based on Structured Query Language (SQL): calculated and streaming.
 Calculated insights allow for complex calculations based on stored data, and streaming insights are created based on real-time data.
-While you don’t have to be an expert in SQL to build insights, it is helpful to know how SQL is used to create them.
+As noted in the Create Insights in Data Cloud, there are various ways to build new insights in Data Cloud.
+SQL is one of them.
+While you don't have to be an expert in SQL to build insights, it is helpful to know how SQL is used to create them.
 This module covers basic SQL concepts and provides examples to help you create insights in your account.

 Terms for Building Insights